zanussbaum/fast-penguin/README.md

 Most of this code, especially the frontend, is vibe-coded with Windsurf.
 I wanted to see what svelte is like but not sure if it's setup in the correct way!

 You can upload vectors to Turbopuffer using the `upload_to_turbopuffer.py` script.
 I used the English Wikipedia vectors from [Nomic Embed v2](https://huggingface.co/datasets/nomic-ai/nomic-embed-v2-wikivecs).
-I uploaded the first 5M or so.
+I uploaded the first 5M or so but you can use any vectors you want.
+Make sure to swap out the `MODEL_NAME` in `server.py` if you do so.